tabossert/setup-python/README.md

 - One quick way to grant access is to change the user and group of `/opt/hostedtoolcache` to be the same as the runners using `chown`
     - `sudo chown runner-user:runner-group opt/hostedtoolcache/`
 - If your runner is configured as a service and you run into problems, make sure the user that the service is running as is correct.
 For more information, you can [check the status of your self-hosted runner](https://help.github.com/en/actions/hosting-your-own-runners/configuring-the-self-hosted-runner-application-as-a-service#checking-the-status-of-the-service).
+- Verify the Linux distribution used is supported by checking https://github.com/actions/virtual-environments#available-environments
+> For Ubuntu and Mac, we compile from source so it is impossible to support all Linux distros and we have no plans to support more.

 ### Mac